vignarajj/theme_gen/README.md

 The included example app is the best way to see the package in action.
 It demonstrates:
 - Switching between all predefined light and dark themes.
 - Using a text field to generate and apply a custom theme from any hex color at runtime.
+- Showcasing various UI components with the applied themes.

 To run the example app: